Market Design Lessons for ‘Safety First’ Institutional Engineering

 Identifications provide the institution designer with an understanding of the possible outcomes associated with both technological implementation and its associated change management through governance.
 It helps to ensure that technology is properly adopted for its contribution to structural properties, rather than for its material properties, and tempers the desire to add new technology simply because it is new.
 This is why institutional design (including market design) may be identified with system design within the context of technological innovation.

 From a practical point of view, there is much in common between institutional design, as described above, and Model-Based Systems Engineering (MBSE), although historically the two have originated from (in some cases vastly) different spheres of influence.
 MBSE (cf. e.g Madni and Sievers 2018, Shevchenko 2020, and Zargham 2023 for a perspective amalgamating MBSE into MBID, model-based institutional design) proceeds by elevating 4–6 above as requirements themselves that must be satisfied, given the understanding conveyed by 1–3.
-Using this viewpoint, the twin disruptive technologies of programmatic automation and AI are essentially ‘materials’.
-These are used in the creation of the institutional ‘structure’ that must withstand (i.e. avoid failure states associated with) different ‘loads’ from the institution’s environment, its associated externalities, and its internal forces.

 The application of MBSE prevents a perspective which is either too abstract, in the sense of washing out externalities or blurring the interface between the institution and its environment, or too detailed, where individual components of an institution are ‘optimized’ without considering how these components are meant to work together.
 A systems engineering perspective provides a ‘zoomable window’ that can see both the forest and its trees, which is critical to identifying the collective failure states and reachable states of the institution at both the component and system levels, and their meso-level interactions.

-Designing and building for ‘great good’
+Designing and Building for ‘Great Good’

-It has been argued in this essay that disruptive technologies such as AI and programmatic automation should be thought of as the substrate upon which novel institutions may be built, akin to engineering a structure with desired properties (and requirements) from materials with their own (possibly different) properties.
 This engineering viewpoint for institutional design is most fruitful using a model-based systems perspective, ensuring that system requirements and associated identifications are not 1) missing, 2) misapplied, or 3) assumed — the latter being a particular danger when technology properties are elevated to system properties because they are “obvious”.

 Avoiding these and other pitfalls of constructing new structures from novel materials requires a safety-first approach to institutional design: safety for stakeholder objectives, participant investment and values, regulatory applications, and governance effects.
 To assume that things are safe because “the technology says so” is capricious; to wilfully ignore the (hard) work required to engineer safety is egregious.